iiAku/kolibri-frontend/documentation/online-docs/contracts/oven.md

 - `repay`: Repay tokens borrowed against the collateral in the `Oven`.
 - `setDelegate`: Set (or clear) the delegate for the `Oven`.
 - `liquidate`: Initiate liquidation of the oven if it is under collateralized.
-- `updateState`: Receives a callback from Kollibri's core.
+- `updateState`: Receives a callback from Kolibri's core.
 This entrypoint may only be called by `ovenProxyContractAddress`.